rtflynn/NLP-Sentiment/README.md

 ## Topics Covered
 We'll be covering the following topics in varied amounts of detail:
-  - Finding data sets to play with + putting them in an appropriate format for the various ML packages we'll use
   - NLTK (The Natural Language Toolkit for Python)
   - Word tokenizing techniques
   - Preprocessing training data for NLP